Rise of the Northstar: Musical style, influences, and lyrical themes

 Rise of the Northstar's musical style blends 90's New York hardcore with metal, hip-hop elements and Japanese pop culture, a mixture that the band itself calls as "crossover".
-The band are influenced by metal groups such as Rage Against the Machine, Slayer, Suicidal Tendencies, Machine Head, Pantera, and Biohazard, along with hip-hop acts Wu-Tang Clan, Onyx and Mobb Deep.
-Their lyrics speak about the reality of the band's lives through manga references, especially Fist of the North Star, Dragon Ball, Akira, Rookies and Great Teacher Onizuka.
+The band are influenced by metal groups such as Sepultura, Limp Bizkit, Slipknot, Korn, Periphery, Sithu Aye, Necrophagist, Plini, Terror, Rage Against the Machine, Slayer, Suicidal Tendencies, Machine Head, Hatebreed, Pantera, and Biohazard, along with hip-hop acts Wu-Tang Clan, Onyx and Mobb Deep, Their lyrics speak about the reality of the band's lives through manga references, especially Fist of the North Star, Dragon Ball, Akira, Rookies and Great Teacher Onizuka.